alecjmaly/slae86/slae86/project6/1_readfile.md

 ## Conclusion

 Metasploit payload was 73 bytes with nulls.

-My payload is 59 bytes without nulls.
+My new shellcode is 59 bytes without nulls.